-- Completed VSCP application form with a signature from an official of the student's home institution; - b.
-An official transcript (in English translation) of all completed course work; - c.
+- a.
+Completed VSCP application form with a signature from an official of the student's home institution: - An official transcript (in English translation) of all completed course work: - c.
 A letter of support from a professor at the student's home institution; - d.
-TOEFL score, if available - (3) The Visiting Student Certificate Program is designed to accommodate the participation of international students whose home university academic calendars are not synchronous with the University of Alberta's Calendar.
-There are four possible start dates: May 1, July 1, September 1 and January 1.

-Note: The application deadlines are January 15 for a May 1 start, April 15 for a July 1 start, June 15 for a September 1 start and October 15 for a January 1 start.

-(4) Students participate in the English Language Program (ELP) at the Faculty of Extension during the first two to four months of the Visiting Student Certificate Program.
+TOEFL score, if available - The Visiting Student Certificate Program is designed to accommodate the participation of international students whose home university academic calendars are not synchronous with the University of Alberta's Calendar.
+There are four possible start dates: May 1, July 1, September 1 and January 1. - Note: The application deadlines are January 15 for a May 1 start, April 15 for a July 1 start, June 15 for a September 1 start and October 15 for a January 1 start. - Students participate in the English Language Program (ELP) at the Faculty of Extension during the first two to four months of the Visiting Student Certificate Program. - 3.
+After the initial period of participation in intensive English language instruction, students move to regular academic work for either credit or audit depending on their performance in the English Language Program and the assessment of the Academic Advisor.

-Open Studies

-UNIVERSITY OF ALBERTA

-(5) After the initial period of participation in intensive English language instruction, students move to regular academic work for either credit or audit depending on their performance in the English Language Program and the assessment of the Academic Advisor.
 Students may take up to ★9 in each subsequent academic term.
-If students have successfully completed ESL 145 they can take ★15 in each subsequent academic term.

-Students can take ESL 140, 145 for credit.
+If students have successfully completed EAP 145 they can take ★15 in each subsequent academic term.
+Students can take EAP 140, EAP 145 for credit.

 - a.
-If ESL 140 is successfully completed during the ESL portion of the VSCP, the student would earn $\bigstar 3.$ - b.
-If ESL 140 and 145 are successfully completed during the ESL portion of VSCP, the student would earn \star 6.

-Subject to the approval of the academic advisor, students enrolled in ESL 140 or 145 for credit during the ESL portion of VSCP can take up to $\star 6$ additional academic credits during that term.
-All credits earned during the ESL portion of VSCP are in addition to the credits the student can earn during each of the subsequent academic terms.

-- (6) Students must maintain satisfactory academic standing as specified in §220.3 while registered in the Visiting Student Certificate Program. - (7) Students receive a Certificate of Participation in the Visiting Student Certificate Program and a U of A transcript.
+If EAP 140 is successfully completed during the English Language Program portion of the VSCP, the student would earn ★3.
+(See English Language School Programs.) - b.
+If EAP 140 and EAP 145 are successfully completed during the English Language Program portion of VSCP, the student would earn ★6.
+Subject to the approval of the academic advisor, students enrolled in EAP 140 or EAP 145 for credit during the English Language Program portion of VSCP can take up to ★6 additional academic credits during that term.
+All credits earned during the English Language Program portion of VSCP are in addition to the credits the student can earn during each of the subsequent academic terms. - Students must maintain satisfactory academic standing as specified in Academic Standing while registered in the Visiting Student Certificate Program. - Students receive a Certificate of Participation in the Visiting Student Certificate Program and a U of A transcript.
 Transfer credit to their undergraduate degree is granted by their home institution.

-To receive a Certificate of Participation, students must complete the intensive daytime ELP course(s) and write an ELP Post-test, take at least one regular academic course for credit or audit, demonstrate satisfactory attendance in all classes, complete all assignments and exams, participate in an extracurricular commitment, attend all VSCP meetings and interviews, and have no outstanding fees or fines to the University of Alberta.
+To receive a Certificate of Participation, students must complete the intensive daytime English Language Program and write the post-test, take at least one regular academic course for credit or audit, demonstrate satisfactory attendance in all classes, complete all assignments and exams, participate in an extracurricular commitment, attend all VSCP meetings and interviews, and have no outstanding fees or fines to the University of Alberta.

-220.7 Exceptional Student Athlete Applicants
+Exceptional Student Athlete Applicants

 Prospective students who do not meet the normal admission requirements for entrance to degree programs may be considered for admission under this category.
-Successful applicants will be approved to register as Open Studies students in a maximum of \star 12 per term.
+Successful applicants will be approved to register as Open Studies students in a maximum of ★12 per term.
 If granted, this approval will be permitted for a maximum of one Fall and Winter term only, after which students must apply to a degree program in order to continue.

-220.7.1 Admission Requirements for Exceptional Student Athlete Applicants
+Admission Requirements for Exceptional Student Athlete Applicants